klux21/callback_printf/README.txt

 Sometimes you need to print the same complex data types quite often e.g. IPv6 addresses or times.
 The common way in C would be to write a function that writes them to a character buffer and returns a pointer to that buffer but you need an variable for a buffer wherever you need to print them.
-For things like that callback_printf supports the options %v and %V for variable argument types now. %v expects a function pointer and a data pointer as related arguments where the function generates the output for the random data pointer and calls the write callback. %V expects a single pointer to a struct that contains the mentioned function and a pointer pointer as argument and may be a member of other structs that need to be written in a special format.
-That way it's possible to print an unlimited number of types and data in special formats.
+For improving things like that callback_printf supports the options %v and %V for variable argument types now. %v expects a function pointer and a data pointer as related arguments where the function generates the output for the random data pointer and calls the write callback. %V expects a single pointer to a struct that contains the mentioned function and a pointer pointer as argument and may be a member of other structs that need to be written in a special format.
+That way it's possible to print an unlimited number of data types and data in special formats and also mixed up in the same output if required.
 However that's all still an early state an the function prototypes may still change a bit in future versions.
-Feel free to use the discussion site to share your oppinion and ideas regarding that.
+Feel free to use the discussion site to share your own opinion and ideas regarding that.

 The implementation also uses the great printf parameter validation features of the gcc which are a great thing for preventing program crashes within printf